k-box/k-box/docs/user/en/help.md

 ## Help widget

 ### Display
-K-DMS offers the possibility to display a [uservoice](https://www.uservoice.com/) widget on every page for users to communicate to a help desk while browsing.
+K-Box offers the possibility to display a [uservoice](https://www.uservoice.com/) widget on every page for users to communicate to a help desk while browsing.

 ![Support wodget](img/support-widget.png)